marrink-lab/polyply_1.0/docs/tutorials/pegylated-proteins.md

 os.chdir(cwd)
 ```

 As input for the `MoleculeSampler` one needs to define the monomer structures of the three amino-acids of intrest (i.e. ALA, SER, PRO).
 This can be done either at all-atom or any other level of resolution (e.g. Martini).
-In the definitions below, the bonding operators `>` and `<` form the peptide bond and mean only different connectors can connect.

 ```python
 # step 1: define amino acids at Martini level and add two